35% Off Sale! Code: VSWS19

 HOW TO CHECK OUT

-When you have added the products you wish to purchase to your cart, you may checkout by opening your cart (top right corner) and pressing "checkout".
+When you have added the products you wish to purchase to your cart, you may checkout by opening your cart (add an item) and pressing "checkout".
 This will take you to the checkout screen, where you will have the opportunity to enter your payment information, any discount codes, and other information.

 Once you have checked out, you will be taken to a download page where you can download your products.
-It is suggested that you print this page out as well, as it contains your activation code(s).
 You will also receive an e-mail invoice with the same information.
+If you don't receive an e-mail, please contact us.

-VSCO 2 Pro and Go users will be taken to the access portal.
+VSCO 2 Standard users will be taken to the access portal.
 Follow the link and enter the "serial number" and other information as shown.
 Be sure to read all instructions carefully and follow the installation video for more details.

 APPLYING DISCOUNT CODES